adrianhelvik/inf2220/README.md

 How to compile and run the program
 ----------------------------------
-make && java AssignmentThree &lsaquo;needle&rsaquo; &lsaquo;haystack&rsaquo;
+make && java AssignmentThree &lsaquo;needleFileName&rsaquo; &lsaquo;haystackFileName&rsaquo;

 Note: Add "test" as argument 3 to view test printing that visually shows what is happening.